| Adenoidectomy

 is felt to contribute to upper airway obstruction or ear infections,

+it becomes necessary to consider removing the tissue.
 The benefit of Adenoidectomy is relief of upper airway obstruction

 or decrease in infections.
 As for the risk of the procedure,